Leading-edge Energy Data Access Initiatives Progress in U.S.

 Phase I of the IEDR was completed in March 2024.
 The IEDR currently includes an Electric Infrastructure Assessment Tool (EIAT) - an interactive map of New York’s installed and queued DERs, and hosting capacity to help plan and site DERs; a Rate Plan Browser; and a Green Button Connect (GBC) Tool to enable registered Energy Service Entities (ESEs) to digitally request customer authorization to access customer utility data from all of New York’s investor-owned utilities to assist in the scoping, deploying, and monitoring of clean energy projects.
 The GBC tool is currently in a 'sandbox' environment (to allow users to explore functionality, but with mock data sets), and is now accepting registrations from ESEs.
 The full rollout of the IEDR’s Green Button Connect tool will enable utility customers to securely share their actual customer data with customer-authorized third-party energy companies.

-Raised Bill No. 5443 – An Act Establishing an Energy Data Access Bill of Rights for Residents.
+Raised Bill No. 5443 – An Act Establishing an Energy Data Access Bill of Rights for Residents [.pdf].
 Introduced in the February Session, 2024, the bill aims to guarantee public access to high-quality data needed to set informed climate targets and monitor progress.
 Rights for residents would include the ability to view data related to the state's building stock; renewable energy sources and energy storage projects connected to the electric distribution system, as well as the ability to access a public website and database containing the data.
-Residents would have the right to view and distribute their own energy usage data collected by electric distribution companies.
+Residents would have the right to view and distribute their own energy-usage data collected by electric-distribution companies.

 Follow Raised Bill No. 5443 progress.